peol/core-assisted-prescription/README.md

 **Warning**: This repo is under heavy development.
 We cannot guarantee that it works as described yet.
 Use at your own risk.

+Due to issues in the Docker binaries on Stable track (17.03), we require you to use least Docker 17.06 (currently in Edge track).

 ## Status

 [![CircleCI](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics.svg?style=svg&circle-token=087152b4808d5373a8dcbbe82c2ff352e463a3a2)](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics)